 Common causes of bleeding and bruising are a family history of bleeding disorders, ingestion of aspirin, ibuprofen, coumadin, or other herbal medications that may thin out the blood and impair proper coagulation of .

 Prior to your next injection, make sure to avoid taking aspirin, ibuprofen, or other blood thinners for three weeks.
 Also, make sure to place compression with or without ice packs immediately after surgery.
-Bruise-Stick, Bruise-Pak, Sinecch, and Arnica are also known to minimize the duration of the the bruising.
+I would begin use of Plato's Medicinals Bruise Balm to minimize the onset and duration of a bruise.

 Unfortunately, any time you get injections under the...